 The NAEP Science Assessment will include items sampled from the domain of science achievement identified by the intersection of the content areas and science practices (i.e., performance expectations) at grades 4, 8, and 12.
 The assessment will include selected-response (multiple-choice) items and constructed-response items (which include short and extended constructed-response items as well as concept-mapping tasks).
 Some combination items may require more than one response; they include item clusters, POE item sets, hands-on performance tasks, and interactive computer tasks.
 The responses requested may be all selected-response, all constructed-response, or a mixture.
 At each of grades 4, 8, and 12, student assessment time will be divided evenly between selected-response items and constructed-response items.
-Extra assessment time will be provided for a portion of the student sample so that hands-on performance tasks and interactive computer tasks and interactive deformance tasks and interactive tasks and interactive computer tasks can be administered.
+Extra assessment time will be provided for a portion of the student sample so that hands-on performance tasks and interactive computer tasks can be administered.